JoaquinFiorio/prueba-tecnica-eldar/README.md

 - **TypeScript**: A superset of JavaScript that adds static typing to the language.
 - **RxJS**: A library for handling reactive programming using observables.

+> [!IMPORTANT]
+> Administrator credentials: email: eldar@eldar.com password: @Eldar123 User credentials: email: joaquin.fiorio@hotmail.com password: @Joaquin123

+> [!TIP]
+> This project includes a back-end folder, which contains the server and database deployed at a test link; you can create as many users as you want.
+Backend link: https://prueba-tecnica-eldar-production.up.railway.app

+> [!NOTE]
+> If you do not have the appropriate tools to deploy the project locally, you can visit this link: https://technical-test-eldar.vercel.app/

 ## Installation

 1. **Clone the repository**: